 Apple Syrup Recipe

-In anticipation of my Sweet Potato Pancakes which I will be posting later this week, I wanted to first bring you my favorite syrup to smother them with: Chunky Cinnamon Apple Syrup!
+In anticipation of my Sweet Potato Pancakes, I wanted to first bring you my favorite syrup to smother them with: Chunky Cinnamon Apple Syrup!

-The Cinnamon Apple Syrup tastes exactly how it sounds: tender, sweet apples, swimming in cinnamon syrup AKA drool worthy.
+The Cinnamon Apple Syrup tastes precisely how it sounds: tender, sweet apples, swimming in cinnamon syrup, AKA drool worthy.

-This Apple Syrup is the star of the Sweet Potato Pancakes, and will be the star of anything you smother them with.
+This syrup is the star of the Sweet Potato Pancakes, and will be the star of anything you smother it with.
 You see, I have a thing for drenching breakfast foods in fruit syrup.
 It’s a secret I discovered long ago – fruit syrup makes everything better!

 up close view of chunky cinnamon apple syrup on top of a stack of sweet potato pancakes